How the SBI Feedback Model & Talent Conversations Strengthen Organizations

 - Foster their commitment to their work and the organization.

-SBI is simple and direct: You capture and clarify the situation, describe the specific behaviors, and explain the impact that the person’s behavior had on you.
-It is used for giving both positive and negative feedback.
+The SBI Model stands for Situation, Behavior, and Impact.
+You capture and clarify the situation, describe the specific behaviors, and explain the impact that the person’s behavior had on you.
+The SBI Model is used for giving both positive and negative feedback.
 It’s a process that may feel awkward or too formal at first, but once managers get some practice, they find it’s incredibly helpful.

 1. Situation.
 Describe the specific situation in which the behavior occurred.